Avi-Kenny/Avi-Kenny.github.io/_pages/cv.md

 ### Other Presentations

+* "Review of electronic data collection systems for global health research", Duke Global Health Institute: Research Town Hall (Mar 2026).
+* "Introduction to cluster randomized trials", Duke Clinical Research Institute: Scientific Sessions (Feb 2026).
+* "Modeling HIV seroconversion and mortality trends in South Africa in the presence of interval-censored HIV testing data", Duke Center for AIDS Research: Monthly Seminar (Jan 2026).
+* "Modeling HIV seroconversion and mortality trends in South Africa using a discrete survival model that accounts for interval-censored covariates", Biostatistics, Epidemiology, and Research Design (BERD) Core Seminar (Sep 2025).
-* "Modeling HIV seroconversion and mortality trends in South Africa using a discrete survival model that accounts for interval-censored covariates", Duke CFAR Internship lecture Series (Jun 2024).
+* "Modeling HIV seroconversion and mortality trends in South Africa using a discrete survival model that accounts for interval-censored covariates", Duke Center for AIDS Research: Internship lecture Series (Jun 2024).
 * "Trends in Mortality among PLHIV in the Africa Health Research Institute Population Cohort, KwaZulu Natal", UNAIDS Reference Group on Estimates, Modelling, and Projection (Jul 2024).
 * "Analysis of stepped wedge cluster randomized trials in the presence of a time‐varying treatment effect", CLEAR (Clinical Learning, Evidence and Research) Center for Musculoskeletal Disorders webinar (Oct 2023).
 * "Immune correlates analysis of the Imbokodo HIV-1 vaccine efficacy trial", HIV Vaccine Trials Network (HVTN) weekly statistical group meeting (May 2022).